-\\ Fee is refundable if student requests to opt out by the last day to drop classes with 100% refund.
-(See Academic Calendar on pages 4-5 100% refund dates.)
+^{} Fee is refundable if student requests to opt out by the last day to drop classes with 100% refund.
+(See Academic Calendar on page 6 100% refund dates.)

-Refund Schedule Course Length I00% Refund Tuition & Fees No Refund Semester-length courses Prior to and during the first 10 days of instruction for the semester On or after the 11th day of instruction for the semester Credit courses meeting 12 or more times but less than a semester Prior to the day of the 5th class meeting On or after the day of the 5th class meeting Credit courses meeting 6-11 times Prior to the day of the 3rd class meeting On or after the day of the 3rd class meeting Credit courses meeting less than 6 times On or before the first day of the course Web courses with no designated class meetings, to be determined by campus.
-Within 7 to 14 calendar days from the later of student's registration date or the first day of instruction for the semester.
+Refund Schedule Course Length I 00% Refund Tuition & Fees 50% Refund Tuition Only No Refund Semester-length courses Prior to and during the first 5 days of instruction for the semester 6th through 10th days of instruction for the semester On or after the 11th day of instruction for the semester Credit courses meeting 12 or more times but less than a semester Prior to the day of the 3rd class meeting Prior to the day of the 5th class meeting On or after the day of the 5th class meeting Credit courses meeting 6-11 times Prior to the day of the 2nd class meeting Prior to the day of the 3rd class meeting On or after the day of the 3rd class meeting Credit courses meeting less than 6 times On or before the first day of the course None Web courses with no designated class meetings, to be determined by campus.
+Within 7 calendar days from the later of student's registration date or the first day of instruction for the semester.
+7 to 14 calendar days from the later of student's registration date or the first day of instruction for the semester require the use of special materials, supplies, or services.
+Amounts are noted in class schedules.